 No. 8 Alabama recovers from slow start to beat Georgia 89-79

-Jahvon Quinerly led five Alabama scorers in double figures with 18 points.
+Jahvon Quinerly led Alabama with 18 points.
 John Petty Jr. had 15 and Jaden Shackelford finished with 14.

-Alabama (21-6, 16-2) matched its school record for Southeastern Conference wins in the 1986-87 season.
-The Crimson Tide will take a three-game winning streak into next week’s SEC Tournament in Tennessee.
+Alabama (21-6, 16-2) overcame 22 turnovers and the slow start to match its school record for SEC wins in the 1986-87 season.
+The Crimson Tide will take a three-game winning streak and the No. 1 seed into next week’s SEC Tournament in Tennessee.

-Alabama led 82-79 before Keon Ellis sank a 3-pointer with 46 seconds remaining.
-It was one of eight 3s in the second half for the Crimson Tide after they managed only two in the first half.
+Quinerly blamed a sluggish first half on “not coming out ready to play 100%” and “some bonehead mistakes.”

+“In the second half we took better care of the ball and got the ball moving around a little more and obviously the offense took care of itself,” Quinerly said.

 Georgia (14-11, 7-11) led by 14 in the first half but couldn’t maintain the pace.
 Sahvir Wheeler led the Bulldogs with 18 points.
 Freshman K.D.
 Johnson had 16.